brookie13/BT4014_Project_Portion/README.md

 # BT4014_Project_Portion
-My portion of my BT4014 Analytics Driven Design of Adaptive Systems project
+My portion of my BT4014 Analytics Driven Design of Adaptive Systems project where I used Epsilon Decay to create a recommendation system to recommend movie titles based on user features.